sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 - roles.manage
 - configurations.manage

-An admin user in Fire Insights is one who has users.manage permission.
+An admin user in Fire Insights is one who has ``users.manage permission``.

 Admin User Rights
 -----------------